lukasgjetting/lukasgjetting/posts/pay-yourself-first.md

 I'm not arguing people should do a bad job at work because they were up all night working on their side projects.
 You still have a very real responsibility to show up and be productive.

 Also, it might be hard to implement fully in the real world.
 However, I think it's an interesting thought.
-I wonder what would happen if we all started _paying_ ourselves first.
+I wonder what would happen if we all started _paying ourselves first_.